fabiiomariiano/react-native-http-bridge/README.md

 Since 0.7.0 can delivery files too.
 The folder directory could be passed as parameter of the 'start' function.
 Additionally, can be passed a parameter when request files to try find it in root directory without it extension.

+Since 0.8.0 can enable to delivery files in parts as chunks.

 ## Install

 ```shell